Paris Fashion Week looks to the future with the debut of Pharrell Williams - ExBulletin

 Her label, formed in 2018 after apprenticeships at Dior and Balenciaga, has already won support from Cate Blanchett and Cardi B with its sleek, gender-neutral style.

 “There are several talents in Paris who follow this idea of genderless fashion.
-Or at least the clothes are genderless,” M’Pel said.
+Or at least the clothes aren’t gendered,” M’Pel said.

 Not that it should be considered an entirely modern phenomenon, he added.
 “Centuries ago, men wore dresses and high heels.”